girlsadoptionconnect-tyt/girlsadoptionconnect/community-chats/index.md

       <p>
         Girls Adoption Connect aims to keep these chats welcoming, respectful, and safe.
-        Anyone can be removed at any time for inappropriate or offensive language/behavior or excessive spamming.
+        Anyone can be removed at any time for inappropriate behavior at Girls Adoption Connect's discretion.
       </p>

       <p>